alphagov/inside-government-admin-guide/creating-documents/document-types.md

 There are around 10 document types; some of these types have sub-types.

+Once you have created a document it will stick to the type you have created (eg you cannot change a news article to a speech).
+However the sub-type is assigned within the document and can be changed (eg a news story could be changed to a government response).

 During transition, your 'content analysis' spreadsheet will map existing content to GOV.UK document types.